CSS Objects

 Stack

-object is used to remove standard list
+The stack object is used to remove standard list

 styling and display a list as a simple stack of block-level